fishcu/gb_palette_normalization/README.md

 # Gameboy Palette Normalizer

-A tool for normalizing color palettes with consistent luminance values.
+A utility for creating color palettes with consistent luminance gradation using the CIELAB perceptual color space.

-## Features
+## Overview

+This tool helps you create color palettes where colors have specific luminance values while preserving their chromatic characteristics.
+It's particularly useful for:

+- Creating 4-color palettes for retro game platforms
+- Ensuring consistent perceptual brightness across a color set
-- Convert between RGB and CIELAB color spaces
+- Converting between RGB and CIELAB color spaces
-- Adjust luminance while preserving color information
-- Interpolate luminance values between endpoints
-- Customize input normalization and output ranges
-- Preview colors in real-time

 ## Installation